Miho Sato: Freedom

 (image: Miho Sato 'Windy Day' acrylic on board, 62×55cm, 2019)

-Domo Baal is delighted to present Miho Sato's fourth solo exhibition in the gallery: Freedom.
-We plan to open in the Autumn at a date to be confirmed.
-Respecting the Covid–19 situation, there will be no private view as such, the artist will be present from noon until six for the first two days of the exhibition.
-Miho Sato last exhibited here ten years ago, and this exhibition marks twenty years and the 125th exhibition since the opening of the gallery.
+Domo Baal is delighted to invite Miho Sato to present her fourth solo exhibition in the gallery: Freedom.
+Miho Sato last exhibited here ten years ago and this exhibition marks twenty years and the 125th exhibition in this space since the opening of the gallery in 2000.

 What do you intend your work to convey to an audience?